 Unidirectional airflow

-The air within the chamber maintains and moves in uniform velocity with parallel flow lines.
-Passing through a collection of filters the air enters the chamber and departs from the chamber from the opposite wall or floor maintaining a velocity of 0.3m/s in downflow air from the ceiling and 0.45 in cross airflow.
-Though efficient this is not too cost-effective.
-This is the reason why unidirectional airflow in laminar airflow is avoided.
+The air within the chamber moves at a uniform velocity with parallel flow lines.
+After passing through a collection of filters, the air enters the chamber and exits through the opposite wall or floor.
+It maintains a velocity of 0.3 m/s in downflow from the ceiling and 0.45 m/s in cross airflow.
+Although this method works efficiently, it isn’t very cost-effective.
+That’s why many avoid using unidirectional airflow in laminar airflow systems.

 No unidirectional airflow

-The filters draw the clean air and the ducts exit the used air.
-The ducts are placed at the bottom of the wall or on the floor of the cabinet away from the inlet area.
-The filtered air mixes and dilutes the contaminated air within the chamber.
-The number of air changes per hour, less than 20 defines its conventional airflow.
+The filters draw in clean air, and the ducts release used air.
+The system places the ducts at the bottom of the wall or on the cabinet floor, away from the inlet area.
+The filtered air mixes with and dilutes the contaminated air inside the chamber.
+When the system provides fewer than 20 air changes per hour, it qualifies as conventional airflow.

 Combination airflow